A staple of any wardrobe, the classic charcoal grey suit is suitable for business and social events.

 Double-Breasted Charcoal Suits

-Peak lapels look very stylized and fashion-forward.
-They may not be suitable for a corporate office but will slay at a semi-formal event.
+A different stylized and fashion-forward is to pair a double-breasted charcoal suit with a sweater or turtleneck.
+It may not be suitable for a corporate office, but it will slay at a semi-formal event.

 You never want to appear as if you are trying too hard, so be sure to pick one design and wear it with flair.
 Less is more.